Meeting places and times

-Once you've found a venue, make sure you review any hire agreements, check the venue has public liability insurance and provide the venue with a copy of Girlguiding’s public liability certificate if required.
+Once you've found a venue, make sure you review any hire agreements, check the venue has public liability insurance and, if necessary, provide them with a copy of Girlguiding’s public liability certificate.

 It's also a good idea to complete your unit risk assessments once you know where you will be meeting.
 Making these location specific will help with overall planning and how you choose your activities.

 - Ask girls who are waiting to join the new unit what they think about the day and time.

 - When schools in the area finish and how far they are from the venue.
 Generally you need to allow enough time for girls to go home, have a snack and get changed before coming to your meeting.

 - Other activities that are available for young people in your area and what days they take place.
 If there are a lot of after-school activities, or girls travel out of the area for school, then a Saturday or Sunday meeting might be more appropriate.

 - How the meeting time works for parents.